-Caution: Connect ONLY to trusted Wi-Fi networks with your Controller or smartphone.
-AVOID connecting to public Wi-Fi networks, such as those found in airports, coffee shops, etc, as these networks are not secure and could result in exposing your Controller or phone to malware.
-DO NOT connect to public Wi-Fi networks during first-time setup of your Omnipod 5 System.
+Caution: Connect ONLY to trusted Wi-Fi networks with your Controller.
+AVOID connecting to public Wi-Fi networks, such as those found in airports, coffee shops, etc., as these networks are not secure and could result in exposing your Controller to malware.
+DO NOT connect to public Wi-Fi networks during first-time set-up of your Omnipod 5 System.

-Press and hold the Power button on the right side until the device manufacturer logo appears.
+- 1. Press and hold the Power button on the right side until the device manufacturer logo appears. - 2.
+Select your language. - 3.
 The Controller runs through a series of checks.
 If prompted, allow permissions and connect to Wi-Fi.
-See page 179 for more details.
+See page 166 for more details.

-Note: The SIM Card on your Omnipod 5 Controller enables data to be sent and received via the AT&T wireless network when your Controller is not connected to a Wi-Fi network.
-If you stop using the Omnipod 5 App over a cellular network on your Controller, Insulet may deactivate the SIM Card.
+Note: The SIM Card on your Omnipod 5 Controller enables data to be sent and received via a mobile network when your Controller is not connected to a Wi-Fi network.
+If you stop using the Omnipod 5 App over a mobile network on your Controller, Insulet may deactivate the SIM Card.
 Please note that the Controller is still functional using Wi-Fi.
-If you return to using the Omnipod 5 App on your Controller after a significant period of time, please contact Customer Care to request SIM card reactivation for full coverage via both cellular network and Wi-Fi.
+If you return to using the Omnipod 5 App on your Controller after a significant period of time, please contact Customer Care to request SIM card reactivation for full coverage via both the mobile network and Wi-Fi.
 Upon request, the SIM card is reactivated.